 Context is what lets our brains make sense of the world.
 Without it, life is a parade of meaningless noise.

-For artists, galleries, and museums, context about their pieces and objects comes in many forms: a conversation, self guided tours, docent-led tours, social media posts, etc. But most often, context is presented in artwork labels and museum labels—small pieces of paper that people glance at for a minute or two at most.
+For artists, galleries, and museums, context about their pieces and objects comes in many forms: a conversation, tours, social media posts, etc. But most often, context is presented in small pieces of paper that people glance at for a moment: exhibit labels.

-In this article, we’ll start by explaining what these pieces of paper do: for you and for the person reading them.
+In this article, we’ll start by explaining what exhibit labels do: for you and for the person reading them.
 Then we show you what to include in an artwork label, and how museum labels differ.

 You’ll see examples of labels for many situations.
 Next, we dive into design, touching everything from fonts and colors to spacing and accessibility.
 We even explain how to position labels near the thing you’re labeling.